Sidnioulz/web-portfolio/README.md

 I have a [systemd](https://www.freedesktop.org/wiki/Software/systemd/) service set up to start my Web portfolio using `npm run start`, so I update my app on the server, replace the old build with the one made by CircleCI (less CO2 output than rebuilding!), and restart my service.

 I have set the server to listen to the ports identified by environment variables `PORT` and `SECUREPORT` for HTTP and HTTPS connections.
 Default values are 3000 and 3443 if not set.
-I define those in my server's SystemD service file and use IPTABLES to redirect the actual OS's ports to allow for web-portfolio to be run as an unprivileged user.
+I define those in my server's Systemd service file and use IPTABLES to redirect the actual OS's ports to allow for web-portfolio to be run as an unprivileged user.
 I recommend you do the same.

+To receive mails, please set environment variables `MAIL_DAEMON_NAME` and `MAIL_RECIPIENT` to be contact names (e.g. John Doe <jdoe@foo.net>) and `DOMAIN` to be your domain name.

 ### CircleCI Environment